Brodec, Tetovo

 Brodec (Бродец, Brodec) is a village in the municipality of Tetovo, North Macedonia.

 Demographics

+According to the Bulgarian ethnographer Vasil Kanchov in 1900, the village of Brodec was inhabited by 165 Muslim Albanians.

+According to the Bulgarian ethnographer Dimitar Gadžanov, in 1916 Brodec was inhabited by 380 Muslim Bulgarians.

+According to the 1942 Albanian census, Brodec was inhabited by 548 Muslim Albanians.

 According to the 2021 census, the village had a total of 734 inhabitants.
 Ethnic groups in the village include: